-- Disclosing to a doctor outside of the facility for your treatment For example, we may give health information to a specialist to provide you with additional services as appropriate for treatment purposes.
+- Disclosing to a doctor outside of the facility for your treatment.
+For example, we may give health information to a specialist to provide you with additional services as appropriate for treatment purposes.

 - Updating your health care providers about the care you received.

-- For Payment.
-For example, payment may include:
+- Payment may include: